Talent and Language Learning

 - six of Enrico Fermi’s students won the prize.

 - Ernst Lawrence and Niels Bohr each had four students who won prizes.

 - J. J. Thompson and Ernest Rutherford between them trained seventeen Nobel laureates.

 Is it possible that the people with the necessary genes or talent all happened to be taught by the same people and that there were no talented people elsewhere?
 Well, we all know the answer to that!
 Looking in another field, sport, similar observations can also be made.

 - In table tennis, for example, in the era of a UK Olympic table tennis Champion, Mathew Syed, one street, where he happened to live, produced more top players than the rest of the UK combined.

 - Or that a poor tennis club in Moscow, Spartak, for a period produced more great female tennis players than the whole of the US.

 - Or in the case of a Hungarian father, László Polgár, who set out to coach, successfully, his 2 daughters to Grand Master level, going against what previously was thought women were capable of.

-The argument that talent or genes is a key factor in learning is an over rated reason separating the ones that can from the ones that struggle.
+The argument that talent or genes are a key factor in learning is an over rated reason separating the ones that can from the ones that struggle.
 There is no reason to suggest that it is not a factor.
-However from the myriad of examples that one can find about the people who did excel in any field, there are many other factors that appear to be far more important.
+However, from the myriad of examples that one can find about the people who did excel in any field, there are many other factors that appear to be far more important.